JanssenProject/jans/docs/admin/developer/agama/flows-navigation-ui.md

 ...
 ```

 the form values can then be referenced as `credentials.username` and `credentials.password` in the flow.
 In other words, the keys of the resulting map will correspond to the form field names.
-The values will all be _string_s.
+The values will all be _strings_.

 ## 3-param variant